OskyRosky/DataTerms/README.md

 To run and utilize the content in this repository:

-1. Clone the Repository: Use git clone to download the repository to your local machine.
+a.
+Clone the Repository: Use git clone to download the repository to your local machine.
-2. Explore the Content: Navigate through the directories to find the topics and resources you need.
+b.
+Explore the Content: Navigate through the directories to find the topics and resources you need.
-3. Use the Examples: Follow the practical examples provided to apply the concepts to real-world scenarios.
+c.
+Use the Examples: Follow the practical examples provided to apply the concepts to real-world scenarios.
-4. Contribute: Make improvements or add new content by creating pull requests.
+d.
+Contribute: Make improvements or add new content by creating pull requests.

 8.  **More** 🙌🏽